What Is Agile Methodology

 Crystal methodology is one of the most lightweight and adaptable approaches in developing software.
 It is made up of several agile processes including Clear, Crystal Yellow, Crystal Orange, and other uniquely characterized methods.
-There are several factors that drive these processes including: size of the team, criticality of the system, and the priorities of the project.
+Several factors drive these processes including the size of the team, the criticality of the system, and the priorities of the project.

 The Crystal method has several essential tenets including: